Dear Rouge: Lonesome High (2023–present)

 Dear Rouge appeared at various festivals throughout Canada over 2023, including Sommo Festival, and Area506.
 The band appeared on the CBC's Canada Day nationwide broadcast, playing their track "Gimme Spirit" from Calgary, Alberta.
 The band also shared on their socials that they were working on a new record at Giant Studios in Toronto, Ontario, with Gus van Go.

 The band released their new single "Goon" on March 8, 2024, the first single from their upcoming new record.
 The band then released the track "Too Close To The Heat" on April 26, 2024, and announced their new record Lonesome High would be out September 13, 2024.
 Another new track "Not Afraid To Dance" was released June 7, 2024 ahead of the band's summer tour dates.
 "Goon" hit #1 on the Canadian Alternative Rock charts on July 8, 2024; the band's third single to do so.

 Following the release of Lonesome High, the track "Cutting Teeth" was sent to radio.
 Dear Rouge announced they would be touring Canada in support of the record in early 2025.
 "Cutting Teeth" hit #5 on the Canadian Alternative Rock charts at the end of 2024.
+The band toured across Canada in early 2025.